Explore the data and map solar energy

 3. Search for and open the Zonal Statistics as Table (Spatial Analyst Tools) tool.

-4. In the Zonal Statistics as Table tool pane, choose the following parameter values:
+4. In the Zonal Statistics as Table tool pane, set the following parameters:

 The Building_ID field is a unique identifier for each building footprint.
 Using this field as the zone field will ensure that each building footprint is clearly identified.